 So what’s gone up keeps going up, and that could easily be the case here.
-The peak CAPE value for the admittedly bonkers dot com boom was an eye watering 44, so perhaps there’s room for another 70% of upside yet, though I doubt it.
+The peak CAPE value for the admittedly bonkers dot com boom was an eye-watering 44, so perhaps there’s room for further gains of more than 70%, though I doubt it.

 That’s not the sexiest sub-title in the world but it does represent a more reasonable and possibly more useful statement than “the S&P 500 is 57% overvalued”.